Xinyi_Zhou.JPG

 Current interests include (but are not limited to):

-I’m also dedicating 30 minutes each week to connect with and mentor junior researchers and students at all levels.
+I’ve been fortunate to work with self-motivated students and receive support from talented people across academia and industry.
+As a way of giving back, I dedicate 30 minutes each week to connect with and mentor junior researchers and students at all levels.
 If you’d like to discuss anything related to your personal or professional growth, please feel free to email me.

 News

-July 2025
+December 2025

-June 2025
+November 2025

 Recent Research Highlights